verdaccio/verdaccio/website/docs/packages.md

 '$all', '$anonymous', '@all', '@anonymous', 'all', 'undefined', 'anonymous'
 ```

-All users recieve all those set of permissions independently of is anonymous or not plus the groups provided by the plugin, in case of `htpasswd` return the username as a group.
+All users receive all those set of permissions independently of is anonymous or not plus the groups provided by the plugin, in case of `htpasswd` return the username as a group.
 For instance, if you are logged as `npmUser` the list of groups will be.

 ```js
 // groups without '$' are going to be deprecated eventually